Signature: Reusing signature pages

 For guidance applicable in England and Wales on the use of pre-signed signature pages being subsequently attached to documents to effect a "virtual" signing, see Law of Property (Miscellaneous Provisions) Act 1989#Validity of execution under Mercury.

 Art

-The signature on a painting or other work of art has always been an important item in the assessment of art.
+The signature on a painting or other work of art is an important factor in assessing provenance.
 Fake signatures are sometimes added to enhance the value of a painting, or are added to a fake painting to support its authenticity.
-A notorious case was the signature of Johannes Vermeer on the fake "Supper at Emmaus" made by the art-forger Han van Meegeren.
+A notorious case was the signature of Johannes Vermeer on the fake "Supper at Emmaus" made by the art forger Han van Meegeren.
 However, the fact that painters' signatures often vary over time (particularly in the modern and contemporary periods) might complicate the issue.
 The signatures of some painters take on an artistic form that may be of less value in determining forgeries.

-If a painting is abstract or ambiguous, the signature can be the only clue to determine which side is the top.
+If a painting is abstract or ambiguous, the signature may be the only clue to determine which side is up.